Intel-bigdata/SSM/docs/small-file-solution.md

     If the privilege check fails, SSM server will return error to SmartDFSClient.

 2. After the privilege check is passed.
-SSM server queriess metadata store about which container file is suitable to hold the new small file, and from which offset of the container file to start put the new content, also which SSM Agent will be the proxy to chain the
+SSM server queries metadata store about which container file is suitable to hold the new small file, and from which offset of the container file to start put the new content, also which SSM Agent will be the proxy to chain the